miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 See folder ["Class 3 Material"](https://github.com/miriamsorace/MA5953-Creating-Your-Own-Data/tree/main/Class%203)

-### 01 DEC 2021 - Class 4: Survey Error & Bias Correction
+### 30 NOV 2022 - Class 4: Survey Error & Bias Correction

 This class will cover survey error and topics such as unrepresentative samples, non-response bias, measurement error and interviewer/interview mode effects.
 We will discuss practical solutions to correct for such biases, and discuss survey weighting.